 Have you noticed that there is a growing trend of children leaning towards more fashion oriented shoe brands such as Nike, Under Armour, and Adidas?
-You will notice how the older they get, the more they ask you to get shoes from these brands!
-These three brands may be some of the most popular not just in terms of footwear, but clothing in general, when it comes to making shoes for children, they make some of the worst styles for their feet!
+You will notice how the older your kids get, the more they will start asking you to get shoes from these brands.

-The majority of their shoe styles are not supportive or substantial enough for your kids’ feet!
-This can lead to several foot issues such as foot and leg pain!
-Do your kids ever complain that their feet or legs hurt?
-When your children start complaining about foot or leg pain, the first step before taking them to the doctor is to check that the shoes they are wearing are supportive and that they are wearing the correct shoe size!
+Do your kids ever complain that their feet and legs hurt?
+When your children start complaining about foot or leg pain, the first step before taking them to the doctor is to check if that the shoes they are wearing are supportive and that they are wearing the correct shoe size!

-I have been working for a specialized children’s shoe store for over 7 years now, and I know everything that relates to shoes and your kids’ feet.
-Many parents bring their children after having their kids’ shoes fitted at the shopping mall, complaining that their kids’ feet hurt!
+I have been working for a specialized children’s shoe store for the last 10 years now.
+This experience has afforded me many insights into children’s shoes and the way they fit.
+Our store specializes in shoes for children with foot and leg problems, but we provide regular shoe fittings as well.
+Many parents bring their children after having their kids’ shoes fitted at the shopping mall, complaining that their kids’ feet hurt.

 Just keep in mind that Under Armour shoes for kids’ are poorly made, and they won’t provide the everyday support your child needs to run around all day.

-STOP Getting Under Armour, Nike, and Adidas Shoes Your Kids’!
+Under Armour, Nike, and Adidas Shoes – Why are Their Shoes so Flimsy?

-Even though we carry all three brands at the kids’ shoe store that I work for, I always try to explain to parents and kids that if the child is active and likes to run around, there are other type of shoes that will be better for his or her feet!
+Even though we carry all of these three shoe brands at the children’s shoe store that I work for, I always try to explain to parents and kids that if the child is active and likes to run around, there are other type of shoes that will be better for their feet.

-I still don’t understand why these shoe brands do not make their shoes in different widths, I guess they must be content with the tremendous amount of sales they are already making, and don’t feel like they need to change anything.
+I still don’t understand why these shoe brands don’t make their shoes in different widths, I guess that they must be satisfied with the tremendous amount of sales they are already making, and don’t feel like they need to change anything.

 I will say that most of the children that come wearing shoes that were fitted at the shopping mall are either wearing the wrong shoe size, or the wrong type of shoes!
 I always recommend that parents take their kids’ to be properly fitted for shoes at their local children’s shoe store that they trust.